Kendall and Bexar County Estate Planning

 Shawn McCammon is the founder and managing shareholder of McCammon Law.
 Shawn has been practicing for over 20 years, starting off in litigation before working in-house as a corporate attorney, and finally opening his own firm in 2009.

-Choosing an LLC for asset protection is a strategic move for any business owner.
+Choosing an LLC for asset protection is a strategic move for any New Braunfels business owner.
 This structure provides limited liability protection, safeguarding your personal assets such as your home, car and personal bank accounts from business creditors.
 In the case of business debts or legal issues, only the assets within the LLC can be targeted, not your personal assets.

 While an LLC provides significant protection, it’s important to understand that it may not shield all your assets in every situation.
 For instance, if you personally guarantee a business loan, you may still be held personally liable.
 Similarly, the LLC won't protect personal assets used for business activities or if you mix personal funds with business funds.